co1umbine/D4UDocument/DynamixelForUnity EN.md

 - Description
 Writes data to the Dynamixel motor with the specified ID.
 :::info
-Check the Contorol Table from the e-Manual of each Dynamitel motor for the address and length of the data field.
+Check the Contorol Table from the [ROBOTIS e-Manual](https://emanual.robotis.com/) of each Dynamixel servomotor for the address and length of the data field.
 :::

 ---